DavePearce/Homepage/content/blog/01_semantic_versioning.md

 [RevAPI](https://revapi.org/) provides food-for-thought here.
 If you haven't come across it before, this tool compares two versions of a Jar file and identifies certain kinds of breaking change.
 Examples of breaking changes include: reducing the visibility of a method; removing a `public` declaration; or, modifying a `public` class so that it no longer implements some interface.  _This is actually awesome!_ _People should use this stuff all the time!_

 Our interest here is not what the tool thinks _are_ breaking changes, but what it _doesn't_.
-For example, when a method no longer accepts `null` for some parameter, or moves from [linear to quadractic time](https://en.wikipedia.org/wiki/Time_complexity), or returns the elements of an array in a different order, etc.  Ok, we have to be reasonable --- one tool cannot do everything and these are _hard_ problems.
+For example, when a method no longer accepts `null` for some parameter, or moves from [linear to quadratic time](https://en.wikipedia.org/wiki/Time_complexity), or returns the elements of an array in a different order, etc.  Ok, we have to be reasonable --- one tool cannot do everything and these are _hard_ problems.
 Still, RevAPI offers a glimmer of hope that semantics versioning could be much more than it currently is.
 And, there are others:
 [Elm Bump](https://medium.com/@Max_Goldstein/how-to-publish-an-elm-package-3053b771e545), [rust-semverver](https://github.com/rust-dev-tools/rust-semverver), and [clirr](http://clirr.sourceforge.net/) to name a few.

-_So, there should be tools, and lots of 'em!_  Both upstream _and_ downstream developers should be using them to spot inadvertent breaking changes, or to gauge the cost of upgrades.
-Whilst current tools are fairly shallow in their assessment of breaking changes, there is a wealth of techniques from fields like [static analysis](https://en.wikipedia.org/wiki/Static_program_analysis) and automated testing which could be repurposed.
+_So, there should be tools, and lots of &apos;em!_  Both upstream _and_ downstream developers should be using them to spot inadvertent breaking changes, or to gauge the cost of upgrades.
+Whilst current tools are fairly shallow in their assessment of breaking changes, there is a wealth of techniques from fields like [static analysis](https://en.wikipedia.org/wiki/Static_program_analysis) and automated testing which could be used here.

 ### Conclusion